beemorris/beemorris.github.io/_pages/employment.md

 {% include base_path %}

-I am a full-time contract employee at TELUS International.
-I am collaborating on NLP research and with product teams for Grammarly to annotate content and perform data quality control.
-I also provide feedback to the analytical linguists on annotation guidelines.
+I am the Linguist Lead at TELUS International AI Data Solutions, where I work with Grammarly.

 I have previously been a Ph.D.
-Student, Doctoral Researcher, Associate Instructur and Research Assistant at IU, and a Graduate Assistant at Indiana University via [The LINGUIST List](https://linguistlist.org/people/becca/).
+Student, Doctoral Researcher, Associate Instructor and Research Assistant at IU, and a Graduate Assistant at Indiana University via [The LINGUIST List](https://linguistlist.org/people/becca/).